Auction gavel and house keys representing the comparison of cash buyer vs property auction sale routes in the UK 2026

 It depends on the property and the local auction market.
 For broad-appeal properties in good condition, auction often achieves a higher final price because competitive bidding pushes value up.
 For distressed or unusual properties, a direct cash buyer typically pays more because the auction buyer pool is small and bidders price in their own risk margin.

-What are the fees for selling a house at auction in the UK?
+What are the fees for selling a house at auction in the UK in 2026?

-Auction fees are typically 1.5% to 2.5% of the sale price (plus VAT), paid by the seller to the auctioneer.
-There is also an entry fee of £150 to £600 covering legal pack preparation.
+Auction fees in 2026 are typically 3 to 5 percent of the sale price all-in once VAT and the entry fee are combined — 1.5 to 2.5 percent auctioneer commission plus VAT, plus £150 to £600 for the legal pack.
 Cash buyer offers carry no fees on the seller's side.

 How long does an auction sale take vs a cash sale?

-An auction sale typically takes 6 to 10 weeks from listing to completion.
+A traditional auction sale typically takes 6 to 10 weeks from listing to completion (4-6 weeks marketing + 28-day completion).
+Modern Method of Auction extends completion to 56 days.
 A direct cash sale typically completes in 7 to 28 days from offer acceptance.

 Is selling at auction risky for the seller?